Sixty-six (card game): History

-The ancestor of Sixty-Six is the German game of Mariage, which was first recorded in 1715 under the name Mariagen-Spiel "despite claims for its invention at Paderborn, Westphalia, in 1652".
+The ancestor of sixty-six is the German game of Mariage, which was first recorded in 1715 under the name Mariagen-Spiel "despite claims for its invention at Paderborn, Westphalia, in 1652".
 Although there is a commemorative plaque in Paderborn at Kamp 17 stating that the "world famous game of Sixty-Six was invented here in the pub at No. 66, Am Eckkamp in 1652", the conclusion of a 1960 investigation was that the story was probably a 19th century invention.

 Sixty-six appeared in German card game compendia as a variant of Mariage around 1860, the main differences being that it was played with 24, not 32, cards, the bonuses for amour (holding the trump Ace and Ten in the hand) and whitewashing (taking all six last tricks) were dropped, and players could 'go out' on reaching 66 without playing to the end (whereupon the winner of the last trick won the game regardless).
 The last mentioned rule had been introduced to Mariage late in the day (for a score of 101 points).

 In the Leipzig dialect, the game was known as Schnorps, Schnarps, Schnarpsen or Schnorpsen.

-In 1901, Sixty-Six was reported to be one of the most popular penny ante games in the city of Pforzheim in Baden alongside Cego, Skat, Tapp and Tarrock (possibly Dreierles).
+In 1901, sixty-six was reported to be one of the most popular penny ante games in the city of Pforzheim in Baden alongside Cego, Skat, Tapp and Tarrock (possibly Dreierles).

-Sixty-Six was widely played in the Polish American community in South Bend, Indiana, in the 1950s and '60s.
-There were regular tournaments and "money games".
-The bidding was usually conducted in Polish.
-The games were played with 4 players comprising two teams made of the players sitting across from one another.
-A three player game was known as "cut-throat" and involves seven cards per hand and a "widow" of three cards won by the first trick.
-Two team and cut-throat games are played to 15 points.
+Sixty-six was widely played by Polish Americans in South Bend, Indiana, in the 1950s and '60s.
+There were regular tournaments and money games.
+Bidding was usually in Polish.
+There was a four-hand partnership game and a three-hand, "cut-throat" game involving seven cards per hand and a widow of three cards won by the first trick.
+Both were played to 15 points.
+In the 1970s and '80s, a more aggressive bidding approach was developed in familial games known as the Kromkowski style.

-In the 1970s and '80s, a more aggressive bidding style was developed in familial games known as the Kromkowski style.
-Members of the Kromkowski family worked out odds and circumstances favouring higher bidding strategies.
-The strategy involves, in part, understanding what is known as "the distribution" or "the card distribution".
-What is in your hand and the bids made by other players, provides information to make guesses about what is in other hands.
-The process is remarkably similar to a hidden Markov model (HMM), a statistical model in which the system being modelled is assumed to be a Markov process with unknown parameters, and the challenge is to determine the hidden parameters (the other hands) from the observable parameters (your hand and the bids).